About the process

 The adjudication process starts when a claimant issues a payment claim to the respondent.
 All legislative criteria must be met, and your payment claim must be served correctly on the respondent.

-A payment claim is a tax invoice that must:
+A payment claim must:

 - Be in writing